-- Without action, the value potential in a decision cannot be realised.
+- Without action, the value potential in a decision cannot be realized.
 And so we need a commitment to action and a mental shift from thinking to doing.
 Thinking and doing are two different mindsets.

-- The mindset of deciding must embrace uncertainty; the mindset of action must replace uncertainty with certitude of purpose: “Let’s get on with it.”
+- The mindset of deciding must embrace uncertainty; the mindset of action must replace uncertainty with the certitude of purpose: “Let’s get on with it.”